WooCommerce stock sync plugin comparison by workflow, not just feature lists

 Helpful comparison resources

-These pages help you compare Stock Sync Sheets against other workflows and decide whether it fits your store.
+In addition, these pages help you compare Stock Sync Sheets against other workflows and decide whether it fits your store.

 Plugin overview

-See the main buyer guide for Stock Sync Sheets, including Stock Sync, Dry Run, Manual Review, Product Builder, AI Review, schedules, and Push on Sale.
+Start with the main buyer guide for Stock Sync Sheets, including Stock Sync, Dry Run, Manual Review, Product Builder, AI Review, schedules, and Push on Sale.

 FlexStock Alternative